Frequently Asked Questions concerning Academic Appeals

 You can only appeal against a published decision of an Exam Board.
 You cannot appeal against a provisional decision.

 You must intimate your intention to appeal within 10 working days of the publication of the relevant decision.
-You should do this by writing to the Head of Student and Academic Administration for the attention of the Head of College.
+You should do this by writing to the relevant contact in the College Academic & Student Administation Team.
 You then have a further 20 working days to submit your full grounds and any supporting documentation.

 I need more than 20 working days to prepare my grounds for appeal.
 What should I do?